Click pic to enlarge

 I don’t like the taste of commercial mayonnaise, never have.
-Not sure why, really, but I suspect it is because American mayonnaise is cooked to extend shelf life or they add water to the mix.
+Not sure why, really, but I suspect it is because American mayonnaise is cooked to extend shelf life and they add water to the mixture.
 Anyway, this has driven me to make homemade mayonnaise exclusively.
-It’s not as thick as commercial and doesn’t keep very long, so make a fresh jar up every 7-10 days.
+It’s not as thick as commercial and doesn’t keep very long, so make a fresh jar up every 7-days or so.
 I keep some made at the ready in the door of my refrigerator at all times.
-To all the salmonella naysayers (including my mother)……….all I can say is I’ve been making this for about 15 years now and I’m still alive and kicking and have never had salmonella poisoning in my life!
-This is how the French, the inventors of mayonnaise, have made it for ages!
-This recipe is Induction friendly.
-Of course, this makes an excellent base for salad dressings.
-There are so many things you can add for different dressings!
-Be Creative!
-I’ve shown some of my favorite additives below.
-If you like a thicker mayonnaise, you can add 1 T. coconut oil to the olive oil, but this is not added into the nutritional info below.

 INGREDIENTS:

-1 c. olive oil
+1 c. light olive oil (I use Bertolli Extra Light)

 1 egg